Video Fluoroscopic Swallowing Exam (VFSE)/Esophagram

 Fluoroscopy allows your doctor to look at how your tissues and organs look and operate in real time.

 Your doctor may use a VFSE just to look at how your muscles move when you swallow.
-Or, your doctor may perform a VFSE with an esophagram (barium swallow exam.
-An esophagram looks at how the esophagus looks and operates to the level of the stomach.
+Or, your doctor may perform a VFSE with an esophagram (barium swallow exam).
+An esophagram evaluates how the esophagus looks and operates to the level of the stomach.
 These two exams have similar names.
 This can sometimes cause confusion when tests are ordered.
 Therefore, you should always clarify which exam your doctor wants to order.

 What are some common uses of the procedure?